openkfw/innoverse/README.md

 ## Running InnoVerse in for production

+First, configure the env vars in .env.production file.

 Most likely you will run the app in a Kubernetes set-up for this, you will find Helm-Charts in `/helm`.
 In case you'd like to run a productive environment in via docker-compose, you can find the production ready docker-compose `docker-compose-prod.yaml` in `./docker-compose`.

 Make sure to make all steps described in the section 'Running InnoVerse locally'

+You need to migrate the database to prisma by manually executing `npm run prisma migrate dev` in 'innoverse' container.

+Now, make sure that to rebuild the containers.

 ## Developing InnoVerse